Temporally Consistent Online Depth Estimation in Dynamic Scenes: Results and Discussion

-\textbf{Fusion Network} We summarize the key ablation experiments of fusion network in \cref{tab:ablation_fusion} and provide additional results in Appendix C.
+We summarize the key ablation experiments of the fusion network in \autoref{tab:ablation_fusion} and provide additional results in \aref{app:additional_fusion_ablation}.

-\tabcolsep{.7em}
+\tabcolsep{.5em}

-\textit{a) Reset weights} In theory, only the fusion weight $\wfusion$ is needed between two estimates as it can reject outliers by estimating extreme values (\eg, 0 or 1).
+\textit{a) Reset weights:} In theory, only the fusion weight $\wfusion$ is needed between two estimates as it can reject outliers by estimating extreme values (\eg, 0 or 1).
 However, we find that predicting additional reset weights $\wreset$ improves performance across all metrics.
-This may be attributed to the difference in supervision, where reset weights $\wreset$ are trained to estimate binary values for outlier detection, while fusion weights $\wfusion$ are trained for aggregation.
+This may be attributed to the difference in supervision, where reset weights $\wreset$ are trained for outlier detection, while fusion weights $\wfusion$ are trained for aggregation.

-\textit{b) Fusion input cues} Other than the disparity confidence, self- and cross- correlation, we incrementally add the flow confidence/magnitude (+FL), visibility mask (+V) and semantic feature map (+SM) to the fusion networks.
+\textit{b) Fusion input cues:} Other than the disparity confidence, self- and cross-correlation, we incrementally add the flow confidence/magnitude (+FL), visibility mask (+V), and semantic feature map (+SM) to the fusion networks.
 We find that the metrics improve marginally with additional inputs, especially for $\tepe$.

-\textit{c) Training sequence length} During training, by default we train with sequences with length of two frames, where the second frame takes the stereo outputs of first frame as input.
-However, during inference process, the preceding outputs are instead from the fusion network.
-Thus, to better approximate the inference process, we further extend sequence length to three and four.
+\textit{c) Training sequence length:} During training, by default we train with sequences with a length of two frames, where the second frame takes the stereo outputs of the first frame as input.
+However, during the inference process, the preceding outputs are from the fusion network.
+Thus, to better approximate the inference process, we further extend the sequence length to three and four.
 We find that the fusion network consistently benefits from the increasing training sequence length.
 However, this elongates training time proportionally.